nasa/refine/README.md

 # Description

-Refine is a 3D mixed-element grid adaptation framework implemented in the C language.
+Refine is a 3D mesh adaptation framework implemented in the C language.

 # Quick Start